Victor-Oz/Project-Chinua-Achebe-/README.md

-Then install Google's translate and text to speech libraries on your computer. using the following line of code in your default terminal or any terminal of choice.
+Then install Google's translate and text to speech libraries on your computer. using the following lines of code in your default terminal or any terminal of choice.

 ```cmd
 pip install gTTS